cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/sprite.md

 | **Color** | Image color.
 | **Grayscale** | If enabled, Sprite will be rendered in gray scale mode.
 | **Size Mode** | Specify the size of the Sprite.<br>`TRIMMED` automatically fit to the size of the sprite cropped<br>`RAW` automatic fit for sprite original size.<br>`CUSTOM` use the node preset size.
 When the developer manually modifies `Size` properties, `Size Mode` will be automatically set to `Custom`.
-| **Atlas** | [Auto Atlas](../../../asset/atlas.md) which the Sprite display image resource belongs to.
+| **Atlas** | [Auto Atlas](../../../asset/atlas.md) which the Sprite display image asset belongs to.
 | **Sprite Frame** | [Sprite Frame Assets](../../../asset/sprite-frame.md) which is used to render the Sprite.
-(The __Edit__ button behind Sprite Frame is used to edit the 9-sliced cutting of the image resource, please refer to [Use a Sliced Sprite to make a UI image](../engine/sliced-sprite.md).
+(The __Edit__ button behind Sprite Frame is used to edit the 9-sliced cutting of the image asset, please refer to [Use a Sliced Sprite to make a UI image](../engine/sliced-sprite.md).
 | **Trim** | Whether the transparent pixel area is included in the node bounding box.
 Please refer to [Auto Trim for SpriteFrame](../engine/trim.md).
 | **Src Blend Factor** | The source image blend mode.
 | **Dst Blend Factor** | The destination image blend mode.
 Together with the above properties, you can mix the foreground Sprite and background in different ways to render, and you can refer to [glBlendFunc Tool](http://www.andersriggelsen.dk/glblendfunc.php) for an effect preview.

-After adding the Sprite component, drag the SpriteFrame type resource from the __Assets__ to the `Sprite Frame` property reference.
-Then, the resource image can be displayed through the Sprite component.
+After adding the Sprite component, drag the SpriteFrame type asset from the __Assets__ to the `Sprite Frame` property reference.
+Then, the asset image can be displayed through the Sprite component.

-If this SpriteFrame resource is contained within an Atlas resource, then the `Atlas` property of the Sprite will be set up along with it.
+If this SpriteFrame asset is contained within an Atlas asset, then the `Atlas` property of the Sprite will be set up along with it.

-> **Note**: To dynamically replace SpriteFrame, you need to dynamically load the image resource before you replace it, please refer to the [Acquire and load asset: how to dynamically load](../../../asset/load-assets.md) documentation.
+> **Note**: To dynamically replace SpriteFrame, you need to dynamically load the image asset before you replace it, please refer to the [Acquire and load asset: how to dynamically load](../../../asset/load-assets.md) documentation.

 ## Rendering mode

 Currently, the Sprite component supports the following rendering modes:

-- `Simple mode`: rendering the Sprite according to the original image resource.
+- `Simple mode`: rendering the Sprite according to the original image asset.
 It is normally used along with `Use Original Size` to guarantee the image shown in the scene is in full accordance with the image designed by the graphic designer.

 - `Sliced mode`: the image is cut up into a 9-slicing and according to certain rules is scaled to fit freely set dimensions (`size`).
 It is usually used in UI elements or to make images that can be enlarged infinitely without influencing the image quality.
-It will cut up the original image into a grid to save game resource space.
+It will cut up the original image into a grid to save game asset space.
 Please read [Use a Sliced Sprite to make a UI image](../engine/sliced-sprite.md) for details.

 - `Tiled mode`: The image will be repeated to fit the size of the Sprite.
 If the SpriteFrame is [9-sliced](../engine/sliced-sprite.md), the corners will also remain unscaled while the other areas will be repeated.